SERVICES

 Developing a Treatment Plan

-Based on your diagnosis and contributing stressors together we develop an individualized treatment plan to address your needs moving forward.
+Based on your diagnosis and contributing stressors we will develop an individualized treatment plan together to address your needs moving forward.
 This plan often includes a combination of psychotherapy and medication.
-Collaboration with your primary care provider and any specialty providers may also necessary along with relevant laboratory testing, electrocardiograms, and imagining.
+Collaboration with your primary care provider and other specialty providers may be necessary along with relevant laboratory testing, electrocardiograms, and imagining.
 If it is determined your treatment needs would better be addressed by another provider/clinic I may refer you to a higher level of care or to providers that can more specifically address your needs.

 Medication Management

 Medication is often an important component of mental health treatment.
-If medication is recommended we will discuss risks, benefits, and any potential adverse effects both when starting or adjusting medications.
-I understand many people have conflicting feelings about medications and I aim to ensure patients are well informed when making decisions about medications.
+If medication is recommended we will discuss risks, benefits, and any potential adverse effects when starting or adjusting medications.
+I aim to ensure patients are well informed when making decisions about medications.

-My prescribing practices are directed by evidenced based practice guidelines as well as your comfort level.
-I am generally conservative when prescribing with a goal of using the lowest effective doses and fewest medications to reach your treatment goals.
-I am particularly conservative regarding controlled medications.
-I do not prescribe stimulant or benzodiazepine medications on first appointments and only on a case-by-case basis thereafter.
+My prescribing practices are directed by evidenced-based practice guidelines as well as your comfort level.
+I am generally conservative when prescribing with a goal of using the lowest effective doses and fewest medications to achieve your treatment goals.
+I am particularly considerate of risks related to controlled medications.
+Because of this I do not prescribe stimulant or benzodiazepine medications on first appointments.

 Psychotherapy